FDio/vpp/docs/gettingstarted/developers/building.rst

 Building Necessary Packages
 --------------------------------------------

+The package that needs to be built depends on the type system VPP will be running on:

+* The :ref:`Debian package <debianpackages>` is built if VPP is going to run on Ubuntu
+* The :ref:`RPM package <rpmpackages>` is built if VPP is going to run on Centos or Redhat

+.. _debianpackages:

 Building Debian Packages
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-To build the debian packages, use one of the following commands below, depending on the system:
+To build the debian packages, use the following command:

 .. code-block:: console

     $ make pkg-deb

+.. _rpmpackages:

 Building RPM Packages
 ^^^^^^^^^^^^^^^^^^^^^^^